manojm-dev/devcontainer_for_ros/README.md

 ## Steps

-- Exporting some required variables to .profiles
+1) Adding few variables and cmd to `.profiles` file to give gui access for the container
+- Open `~/.profiles` file in a text editor and add the below lines
 ```
-# open .profiles file in nano and add these lines
-cd && nano .profile

 # docker
 xhost +SI:localuser:$USER